Golden syrup, where have you been all my life?

 How to Make Golden Syrup

-First, pour 3 Tbsp water and 1/2 cup sugar into a saucepan and stir until dissolved.
+First, pour 3 Tbsp water and 1/2 cup sugar into a saucepan.
+Swirl the pan a bit to combine water and sugar (or stir it a couple times right after adding the ingredients).

 Now you have golden syrup!
 Delicious.